 Our work together is holistic and takes into account the many parts of your life that contribute to your wellbeing.
 Your experiences, feelings, and beliefs are valid and valuable.

-“Wellness” should be inclusive and available to all, not just those privileged with resources.
+“Wellness” should be inclusive, available to, and safe for all, not just those privileged with resources.
 My online programs are disability-friendly, and I offer free workshops, sliding scale services, and course scholarships when possible.

 THE ANTI-RACIST SMALL BUSINESS PLEDGE